 [Section 34 amended by No. 55 of 2004 s.
 1267.]

 34A.
-Amended valuation not to apply before the year of objection
+Amended valuation not to apply before year of objection

 Any amendment of a valuation consequent upon the allowance, wholly or in part, of an objection to a valuation or consequent upon a review by the State Administrative Tribunal shall not apply for the purposes of any rating or taxing year before the year in respect of which the objection was served.